Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 • Thank your pacer.

 Should You Use a Marathon Pacer?
-Pros and Cons of Running With a Pacer

-Many runners really enjoy running with a pacer, and find that it helps them have a more successful and enjoyable race.
+Many runners really enjoy running with a pacer and find that it helps them have a more successful and enjoyable race.
 However, not every runner is well suited to running with a pacer.

 If you thrive on running in a group or team, a pace group can provide the social support and camaraderie you crave, but if you like to run your own race and don’t particularly like being in a group setting, you might prefer pacing the race yourself.